Construction of scrambled polynomial lattice rules over $\mathbb{F}_2$ with small mean square weighted $\mathcal{L}_2$ discrepancy: Introduction

-where $\pi_{j,x_{j,1},\cdots, x_{j,k-1}}$ is a random permutation of $\{0,1\}$.
+where $\pi_{j,x_{j,1},\ldots, x_{j,k-1}}$ is a random permutation of $\{0,1\}$.
 We choose permutations with different indices mutually independent from each other where each permutation is chosen with the same probability.
 Then, as shown in \cite[Proposition~2]{Owe95}, the scrambled point $\bsy$ is uniformly distributed in $[0,1)^s$.
+We refer to \cite{Hic96,Mat98} for simplifications of the above Owen's scrambling algorithm, which can be implemented more easily.

 Our aim here is to find a vector $\bsq$ with $p$ fixed, which yields a small mean square weighted $\cL_2$ discrepancy.
 Restricting each $q_j\in \FF_2[x]$ such that $q_j\ne 0$ and $\deg(q_j)<m$, the number of candidates for $\bsq$ is $(2^{m}-1)^s$, which is quite large.
 The component-by-component (CBC) construction can significantly reduce the computational burden by searching over all the candidates of $q_{j+1}$ while leaving the existing components ($q_1,\ldots, q_j$) unchanged.
 The CBC construction was first invented for lattice rules by Korobov \cite{Kor59} and re-discovered more recently by Sloan and Reztsov \cite{SR02}.
 It also has been applied to polynomial lattice rules.
 Without requiring exhaustive search, the CBC construction usually finds a good vector $\bsq$ as discussed in many previous studies, see for example \cite{BD11,DKPS05,DLP05,KP07,KP11}.
 Hence, we employ the CBC construction to find a vector $\bsq$ which gives a small mean square weighted $\cL_2$ discrepancy.